Melbourne Art Fair 2025: A Bold Edition

 A Platform for Indigenous Artists

-MAF 2025 will also host a showcase exhibition of the Victorian First Peoples Art and Design Fair, scheduled to officially launch in 2027.
-This initiative underscores the fair's commitment to promoting and celebrating First Nations art and design, providing increased visibility for indigenous artists and enriching cultural dialogue within the arts community.
+MAF 2025 will also host a showcase exhibition of the Victorian First Peoples Art and Design Fair, which is scheduled to officially launch in 2027.
+This initiative underlines the fair's commitment to promoting and celebrating First Nations art and design, providing greater visibility to Indigenous artists and enriching cultural dialogue within the artistic community.

-In addition to gallery and art center presentations, MAF 2025 will feature an expanded program of large-scale installations, video works, performances, conversations and exhibitions from the Melbourne Art Foundation 2025 commissions.
-This diversity of events aims to engage a wide audience, from collectors to art lovers to industry professionals, cementing MAF's position as the major cultural event of the Australian summer.
+In addition to presentations from galleries and art centers, MAF 2025 will offer an expanded program including large-scale installations, video works, performances, talks, and exhibitions from the Melbourne Art Foundation 2025 commissions.
+This diverse range of events aims to engage a broad audience, from collectors and art enthusiasts to industry professionals, further cementing MAF's position as a major cultural event of the Australian summer.

 For more information https://melbourneartfair.com.au